Douglas-Cho/autotrading/README.md

 - IbPy_DKC.py:

-Another code snippets from my trading bots using Interactive Brokders LLC. (http://interactivebrokers.github.io/tws-api/#gsc.tab=0).
+Another code snippets from my trading bots using Interactive Brokers LLC. (http://interactivebrokers.github.io/tws-api/#gsc.tab=0).
 The code will show your portfolio status and exit.